 Panzanella Pasta Salad is light and healthy.
-Easy to make, a filling lunch and perfect for parties.
-The pasta even includes vegetables.
+Easy to make, a filling lunch, and perfect for parties.
+Homemade croutons, colorful pasta, and veggies are mixed for a Panzanella salad feast.

 I have been going Mediterranean lately too.
 Maybe it's the heat because a cool vegetable dish sounds so much lighter and healthier.